WebAssembly/spec/spectec/test-prose/TEST.md

 3. Return $extend__($psize(storagetype), $size($lunpack(storagetype)), U, c).

 unop_ numtype unop_ i
-1. If numtype is Inn, then:
+1. If numtype is addrtype, then:
   a.
 If (unop_ = CLZ), then:
     1) Return [$iclz_($sizenn(numtype), i)].
   b.
 If (unop_ = CTZ), then: